mpdesantis/LEO_User_Link/README.md

 * `env.sh`
     - Shell script defining additional environment variables for this repository.
 * `main`
-    - C++ Source and header files for this repository's code.
+    - C++ source and header files for this repository's code.

 ## Usage
 Usage instructions for this project and repository.